-Orthopedic surgeons at the world-renowned Hospital for Special Surgery perform more hip surgeries and knee replacements—including partial knee replacements—than any other hospital in the nation.
+Orthopedic surgeons at world-renowned HSS perform more hip surgeries and knee replacements—including partial knee replacements—than any other hospital in the nation.
 As the scientific data demonstrates, patients do best when undergoing surgery at an institution where a high volume of procedures are performed by highly skilled surgeons.

 At HSS, you will not only find the surgical volume and expertise that helps ensure a good outcome, but an institutional commitment to leading-edge technique in every aspect of treatment and recovery, including computer-assisted surgical techniques and non-narcotic pain control.
-If you or a loved one is considering partial knee replacement, look to a leader in the field: Hospital for Special Surgery.
+If you or a loved one is considering partial knee replacement, look to a leader in the field: HSS.

 Over the course of their lifetimes, approximately one in five Americans will develop knee arthritis.
 Fortunately, a wide range of nonsurgical and surgical techniques are available to address the discomfort and disability that can accompany this condition.
 Partial knee replacement is a surgical treatment option that replaces (or resurfaces) only the damaged portion of the knee while conserving knee ligaments and unaffected cartilage.

 “Patients with unicompartmental knee arthritis have cartilage degeneration in only one section or compartment of the knee.
-In cases where nonsurgical techniques do not provide sufficient symptom relief, surgeons can remove damaged cartilage and bone in the diseased area only, while preserving the ligaments that help support the knee joint,” explains Friedrich Boettner, MD, Attending Orthopedic Surgeon at the Hospital for Special Surgery (HSS).
+In cases where nonsurgical techniques do not provide sufficient symptom relief, surgeons can remove damaged cartilage and bone in the diseased area only, while preserving the ligaments that help support the knee joint,” explains Friedrich Boettner, MD, Attending Orthopedic Surgeon at HSS.

 A prosthesis—which may also be called an implant—takes the place of the damaged area of the knee, leaving the other compartments intact.
 (Partial knee replacement surgery may also be referred to as partial knee resurfacing, unicondylar knee surgery, unicondylar knee replacement, or unicondylar knee arthroplasty.)